An earlier version of this article appeared in a previously published guide to Austin, TX’s beer scene.

 The Best Breweries in Austin, Texas

-Last year’s haul included honors for Rocket 100, a pre-prohibition style pilsner that won gold.
-However, don’t sleep on Hell Yes, a beautiful Helles lager with just the right amount of spice.
+Last year’s haul included a gold for Industry, a German-style pilsner, and silver for The Beeginning, a honey beer.
+However, don’t sleep on Hell Yes, a beautiful helles lager with just the right amount of spice.

 The long beerhaus-style tables fill quickly, particularly on Saturday night when the bands take the stage, but it’s absolutely worth fighting the crowd.